Court orders U.S. to release memo on drones, al-Awlaki killing

 Monday's decision largely reversed a January 2013 ruling by U.S. District Judge Colleen McMahon in Manhattan.

-She ruled for the administration despite skepticism over its antiterrorism program, including whether it could unilaterally authorize killings outside a "hot" field of battle.
+She ruled for the administration despite scepticism over its antiterrorism program, including whether it could unilaterally authorize killings outside a "hot" field of battle.

 "The Alice-in-Wonderland nature of this pronouncement is not lost on me," she wrote.